-No Trump crash; Stocks recover from overnight scare
+No Trump crash; Dow up 200 as Clinton concedes

 Related: What President Trump means for your pocketbook

 Big banks are also rising amid hopes that Trump will follow through with promises to dial back the Dodd-Frank regulatory reform.
-Bank of America (BAC)soared 5%, while JPMorgan Chase (JPM) gained nearly 4%.
+Bank of America (BAC)rose 4%, while JPMorgan Chase (JPM) gained 5%.
 Of course, Trump has also called to break up the big banks by bringing back the Glass-Steagall Act.

 Defense stocks like Lockheed Martin (LMT) and Raytheon (RTN) are flying high as well, a sign that Wall Street is betting Trump and the GOP-led Congress will ramp up military spending.